tm-nielsen/portfolio-site/kramer/system/Twee Rules.md

 #### Success
 When rolling against another character, you will be contesting a roll to die.
 The ***Roll to Do* must exceed the *Roll to Die*** in order to succeed, dealing damage equal to your Swing (die value + attribute level).
 In other situations, you may simply roll against a static threshold determined by the facilitator.
+A normal success will be partial, somehow complicated by a contextual setback, unless the threshold is cleared by a wide enough margin *(~2)*.
 #### Clashes
 If you ***Roll to Do*** using a die the same colour as your target's current ***Swing***, it becomes a clash.
 - A successful attack deals double damage.